 Course Description

-Traditional methods of historical linguistics are reviewed, with examples from several different language families.
-Various kinds of possible phonological and syntactic changes are investigated in relation to modern linguistic theory.
+Traditional methods of modeling language change and diversification and investigating the historical development of linguistic structures are practiced, with examples from several different language families.
+Various kinds of possible lexical, phonological, and morphosyntactic changes are investigated in relation to modern linguistic theory.

 Additional Requirements for Graduate Students: